Home

 How do you control costs on solar EPC projects?

 Lock the BOQ at sign-off, track actual material + labour against each line, manage vendor POs against BOQ items, flag variances above 5-10%, and run weekly cost-vs-BOQ reviews.
-The Solar CRM Pro template ships this workflow with a project dashboard showing planned-vs-actual cost.
+The Pro template gives you the BOQ-inside-the-quotation and a planned-vs-actual view at the project level; PO-level variance tracking against 5-10% thresholds is typically scoped as a Custom Solar App.

 What's the most common cost overrun in solar EPC?